Traditions Of Men vs God’s Word

 Jesus vs the Talmud

 Jesus’s main critique of the Pharisees was that they were substituting God’s law with man-made traditions.
-The Pharisees were scapegoating laws in the old testament by reinterpreting certain verses, and these modifications are preserved in the Talmud.
-For example, they interpreted Deut 24:1 to allow for “any cause” divorce or adding “hate you enemies” to love your neighbor in Lev 19:18.
-Jesus of course corrected them in Matt chapter 5:31-32 & 5:43-48, as well as Matt 19 & Luke 10:25-37.
-Jesus often pointed out the fact that the Talmud (commentary on the Torah) was heresy since it contradicts the Torah.
+The Pharisees were scapegoating laws in the Old Testament by reinterpreting certain verses, and these modifications are preserved in the Talmud.
+For example, they interpreted Deut 24:1 to allow for “any cause” divorce or adding “hate your enemies” to love your neighbor in Lev 19:18.
+Jesus, of course, corrected them in Matt chapter 5:31-32 & 5:43-48, as well as Matt 19 & Luke 10:25-37.

 Continue reading